Shoulder Arthroplasty

 About the Procedure

-What Is Total Shoulder Arthroplasty?
+What Is Shoulder Arthroplasty?

 The shoulder is a ball and socket joint — the rounded head of the upper arm bone (humerus) fits into a cup-shaped socket in the shoulder blade (scapula).
 In a healthy shoulder, smooth cartilage covers both surfaces, allowing fluid, pain-free movement.